Creating a repository in Cloudera Data Engineering using the CLI

 Provide the values for the following parameters:

-- If the repository does not require credentials, then this parameter is optional.
-For information on how to create credentials, see Creating a Git repository in Cloudera Data Engineering.
+• --credential – If the repository does not require credentials, then this parameter is optional.
+For instructions on creating credentials, see Creating a Git repository in Cloudera Data Engineering.